adopted-ember-addons/ember-sortable/README.md

 ### CSS, Animation

-Sortable items can be in one of three states: default, dragging, dropping.
+Sortable items can be in one of four states: default, dragging, dropping, and activated.
 The classes look like this:

 ```html